Fire Station 8

 Fire Station No. 8, 1963

-The second station just after it was built in 1963; located at 4845 Langston Blvd.
+The third station just after it was built in 1963; located at 4845 Langston Blvd.

 In 1963, Fire Station No. 8 moved into a new station built on the lot next door at 4845 Langston Blvd (then Lee Highway).
 The new station was staffed by seventeen paid firefighters and supported by a number of volunteers from the Hall’s Hill neighborhood.
 Two pumper engines remained but were augmented by a new 100-foot aerial ladder truck.
 This station would continue in service until the new station was built on the same site.